 Yes, maybe you want to go to the other side of the world, but you only have a week.
 Forget it.
 You can hardly get over your jet lag before you leave for home.
-Not a good idea.
+It may be what you like, but not a good idea.

-Once you are in the place you have chosen, review your itinerary with the locals.
-They may suggest better ways of getting to where you want or may give you alternatives given your schedule.
+Review your itinerary with the locals once you are in the place you have chosen.
+They may suggest better ways of getting to where you want or give you alternatives given your schedule.

 Their suggestions may lead to a unique vacation.
-Don't try to do too much, or you end up doing nothing, seeing nothing and learning nothing.
+Don't try to do too much or do nothing, see nothing, and learn nothing.

-Sit outdoors at a cafe or a park and savour that local feeling.
+Sit outdoors at a cafe or a park and savor that local feeling.
 Watch tourists and pretend you aren't.
 And when you get home, allow yourself time to get settled in.